acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | 104         | 10.0               |
 | 105         | 25.0               |

+Steps:
+- Joined the customer orders and the runner orders tables to get the customer ids and the distnace travelled
+- Found the average of the distance in km and rounded that number to 1 decimal place
+- Grouped by customer id

+Insights:
+- Runners are travelling anywhere between 10 to 25 km depending on the customer

 ---
 #### 5. What was the difference between the longest and shortest delivery times for all orders?